ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 TO BE COMPLETED

 ### Tests
-Not explained in details here, but we publish the product (or use versionning with the publish capability), we are using the Integration environment.
-Then we subscribe to the Product with the Gold Plan, and approve the subscription.
+Not explained in detail here, but we publish the product (or use versioning with the publish capability), we are using the Integration environment.
+Then we subscribe to the Product with the Gold Plan and approve the subscription.
 The API is published and ready to use.

 #### Using POSTMAN
-As f or the Authorization grant with the native Oauth Provider we use Postman to directly get the access token.
+As f or the Authorization grant with the native OAuth Provider we use Postman to directly get the access token.

 Using the "1 -Access Token Authorization V5" request.
 Click on the Authorization link, then click on Get New Access Token